-Jana is an Accredited Exercise Physiologist who works for ACT Health within the MHJHADs division across acute, rehabilitation and forensic settings.
+Jana is an Accredited Exercise Physiologist who works for Canberra Health Services within the MHJHADs division across acute, rehabilitation and forensic mental health settings.
 Jana is a keen outdoors woman who loves skiing, camping and four-wheel driving.
 When she’s not outside, Jana is also a keen calisthenics dancer, traveller and Netflix enthusiast.
 She is excited to be able to work with Chris to co-design the ‘Movement is Medicine’ course.
 In her spare time Jana is studying her Masters of Mental Health Practice (Griffith University) and is looking forward to spreading the word about the benefits of physical activity.

 Hi, my name is Fiona.
 As someone with lived experience, it is my desire to be able to help others along their recovery journey by sharing my skills, experience and hope.
 My professional background has been varied from working as an animal wrangler on a farm, coordinator for World Vision, to Maritime Warfare Officer in the Royal Australian Navy.
 I moved to Canberra 10 years ago, where I now reside with my assistance dog Leo and two bunnies.
 I’m excited to be given the opportunity to be a Peer Educator at the Recovery College and am looking forward to meeting new students.